Accessible Course Materials

 Hampshire is committed to providing accessible course materials for all our students.
 If you are in need of specific assistive technology for a documented disability, please visit our Register with OARS page to learn more.

 While all course-related materials and activities need to be accessible, these instructions focus on reading materials, because they are most common.
 For reading materials, being accessible means being in an electronic format, with text that can be recognized and read by a computer.
 Scanning the pages does not make them accessible.
 There are additional steps that are needed to make the scan accessible.
 See Robobraille and Adobe Acrobat DC directions below.

 Accessibility Goals for Course Materials

 - Post readings and assignments online in digital form, and as much ahead of time as possible.

 - Make sure the text of readings is selectable and/or searchable by a computer.

 - When possible, use "born-digital" copies of readings from online databases or other electronic sources.
 If you must use scans of paper documents, those scans should be clean, so text can be recognized easily.
 We have listed more specific properties of clean texts in the next section.

-Creating Accessible Materials
+Create Accessible Scanned Materials

 1. Scan a clean document

-- Some scanners have a Searchable PDF option that can recognize text for you at this stage.
+- Some scanners have a Searchable PDF / OCR option that can recognize text for you at this stage.
 If yours does not, use the regular PDF setting.
 Do not use an image setting such as JPG.
 There is a book scanner in Johnson Library.